How To Make Sure You Always Have Dry Firewood

 I sold out of dry wood early in the summer last year, so I didn’t have dry wood available for those who usually buy it before winter.
 I just didn’t cut as much wood early in the year to dry last year, since I had other business to tend to.
 This is the nature of the firewood business.
 Supplies of dry wood will not always be reliable.

 Firewood is not usually a mass produced commodity.
-It is not like electricity or natural gas, it does not have nation wide and even worldwide well established distribution systems that make it always available on demand.
+Electricity, natural gas, oil, and even wood pellets have well established nation wide and world wide distribution systems.
+This makes these commodities always available on demand.
+This is not at all the case with firewood.
 Firewood is a product that is usually produced by local small operations, sometimes one person doing it just because they are out of work or to make extra money.
 It is a tough business to be in and most suppliers will come and go.
 You may find a reliable source for a while, but they probably won’t last forever.